-It is one of the most emblematic dishes of Honduran cuisine.
+It is one of the most iconic dishes of Honduran cuisine.

-If you want to step out of the routine of always cooking the same and keep your budget intact, this recipe is for you!
+If you want to break the routine of always cooking the same and not burden your budget in the process, this recipe is for you!

-Additionally, it is a recipe that has been passed down from generation to generation, becoming part of Honduras' culinary culture.
+Moreover, it is a recipe that has been passed down from generation to generation, becoming part of Honduras's culinary culture.

 History of Tortilla Soup

-This is a recipe with pre-Hispanic roots, which was adapted during Spanish colonial times.
+This is a recipe with pre-Hispanic roots, which was adapted to the Spanish colonial era.
 The Honduran version combines corn tortillas with chicken broth, tomatoes, garlic, onion, and chiles.

-The soup is served hot and topped with avocado, fresh cheese, cream, lime, and rice.
-It is said that tortilla soup is a dish enjoyed throughout the year, especially during the colder months.
+The soup is served hot and topped with avocado, fresh cheese, sour cream, lime, and rice.
+It is said that tortilla soup is a dish enjoyed throughout the year, especially during the cold months.

 Preparation Tips